gabrielsoltz/metahub/README.md

 }
 ```

-So now, in addition to the `findings` section we have an extra section `metatags.`
+So now, in addition to the `findings` section we have an extra section `metatags.` Each entry is a combination of Tag and Value for the associated with the affected resource.

 You can use MetaTags for your filters or for updating resources.
-See [Filtering](#Filtering)
+See [MetaTags Filtering](#metatags-filtering)

 # Filtering

+You can filter the findings and resources that you get from Security Hub in different way and you can combine all of them to get exactly what you are looking for, and to then re-use those filters to create alerts.

 - [Security Hub Filtering using YAML templates](#security-hub-filtering-using-yaml-templates)
 - [Security Hub Filtering](#security-hub-filtering)